manifold-systems/manifold-ij/README.md

 Install the plugin directly from IntelliJ via: `Settings | Plugins | Browse Repositories | Manifold`

 Visit the [Manifold website](http://manifold.systems/) for more information.

+# Development

+The plugin can be compiled and tested against different API versions.
+The default value lives in the `ijVersion` property in the root `gradle.properties` file.

+To override this value from the command line, invoke like so: `gradlew check -PijVersion=15.0.6`